WorkInTheDark/WorkInTheDark.github.io/_pages/cv.md

 nav: true
 nav_order: 3
 cv_pdf: Bingsheng Yao_2023_detailed_no_PID.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: The full cv can be found by clicking the icon on the right.
 ---